On the spectrum of quasi-periodic Schr\"odinger operators on $\mathbb{Z}^d$ with $C^2$-cosine type potentials: Lemmas for constructing the desired regular deformation

-The above separation also holds uniformly for $\theta$ and $E$ belonging to a small neighbourhood (on order $\delta_n$) of $ (\theta^*,E^*)$. \end{lem} \begin{proof} By the two-monotonicity interval structure and Morse condition of $E_n$, it follows that the preimage $E_n^{-1} (B_{\delta_n} (E^*))$ has at most two connected components with length $\lesssim \delta_n^\frac{1}{2}$.
+The above separation also holds uniformly for $\theta$ and $E$ belonging to a small neighborhood (of order $\delta_n$) of $ (\theta^*,E^*)$. \end{lem} \begin{proof} By the two-monotonicity interval structure and Morse condition of $E_n$, it follows that the preimage $E_n^{-1} (B_{\delta_n} (E^*))$ has at most two connected components with length $\lesssim \delta_n^\frac{1}{2}$.
 The lemma follows from the Diophantine condition and pigeonhole principle immediately. \end{proof} \begin{lem} Let $L>1$.
 Assume a set $S\subset\Z^d$ satisfies the following condition:\\ Any three different points $x_1,x_2,x_3\in S$ satisfy

 Then for any set $B\subset\Z^d$, there exists a deformation $B^*$ satisfying